adhie1337/linq-tutorial/README.md

 ### excercise-linq-basics-001
 In this excercise, you will need to make an enumerable of 3 zeroes.
 Google `Enumerable.Repeat` for hints.

+### excercise-linq-basics-002
+In this excercise, you will need to make an enumerable that retruns the numbers 1, 2 and 3.
+Google `Enumerable.Range` for hints.

 ## To check the solution You have:
 Check your solution with running the following command (after making sure its safe of course).
 It will also print what to do for the next excercise: